 The Company's Stock Option Plan was approved by the BOD of ALPHA on June 5, 2013, and by stockholders representing more than 2/3 of the outstanding capital stock of ALPHA during the annual meeting held on December 3, 2014.
 The Stock Option Plan Committee awarded stock options to key officers and employees of the Group from 2017 to 2019.
 The effectivity date of the grant is one year after an option is awarded to the employee.
 One-third (1/3) of the total number of shares covered by a grant to an employee shall vest upon the effectivity of the grant.
-Another 1/3 of the shares shall vest one year after the effectivity date of the grant.
+Another 1/3 of the shares shall vest one year after the effectivity date and the remaining 1/3 of the shares shall vest two years after the effectivity date of the grant.
 Furthermore, the Stock Option Plan shall not vest until the listing of ALPHA shares in a stock exchange.
 The Stock Option Plan was approved by the SEC on July 24, 2019.